WebKit/WebKit/Source/WebKit/WPEPlatform/docs/migrating-from-libwpe.md

 ```

 [method@Toplevel.maximize], [method@Toplevel.minimize], and
 [method@Toplevel.resize] round out the window controls.
-Only a windowed
+Support depends
-platform such as Wayland acts on them; on DRM and headless they are
+on the platform: Wayland implements all of them, headless only tracks
-no-ops.
+size and fullscreen state, and on DRM they have no effect.

 ## 5. What WebKit now handles for you